HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

 Google Maps definitely needs some improvement.
 Especially as it's often present as a small extra piece on a page, rather than the main content.
-As a website owner, this highlights the importance of only including the Google Maps code on pages which require it.
+As a website owner, this highlights the importance of only including the Google Maps code on pages that require it.

 ##### Twitter